tracking-exposed/tiktok.tracking.exposed/content/_index.md

 15 March 2022, report n.1 published: [**TikTok blocks 95% of content for users in Russia**](https://tracking.exposed/press/releases/tiktok-blocks-95-of-content-for-users-in-russia/).
 [20 pages .pdf](https://tracking.exposed/pdf/tiktok-russia-15march2022.pdf)

 These report gots major coverage in the news media, also because we were among the first to capture the intersection between Silicon Valley - Chinese differences of behaviour toward the Russia-Ukraine conflict.
-The report n.2 was also exensively quoted in the US congress as evidence.
+[A report was also exensively quoted in the US congress as evidence, to question TikTok CEO](https://www.lankford.senate.gov/news/press-releases/lankford-daines-slam-tiktok-ceo-for-enabling-spread-of-pro-war-propaganda-to-russian-public/).

 January 2022, [**preliminary research on TikTok geoblocking and content banning techniques**](/slides/ws22-results/), made as part of the University of Amsterdam winter school.